-- Provide the H-1B worker with a copy of the labor condition application.
+- Provide the H-1B worker with a copy of the Labor Condition Application.

 Terms and Conditions of H-1B Status

 An H-1B worker may only work for the employer, and in the position, for which he or she was approved at the time the classification was granted.
 H-1B status in the U.S. may be granted for up to three years at a time.
-After six years in H-1B status in the U.S., the H-1B worker will reach the “six-year H-1B cap” and will no longer be granted additional time in H-1B status, unless an employer has reached a certain point in the Adjustment of Status or “green card” process for the worker.
+After six years in H-1B status in the U.S., the H-1B worker will reach the “six-year H-1B cap” and will no longer be granted additional time in H-1B status, unless an employer has reached a certain point in the immigrant visa or “green card” process for the worker.

-The H-1B employer will be liable for the reasonable costs of the H-1B worker’s return transportation to his or her home country or last country of residence, if the employer terminates the H-1B worker’s employment before the end of the authorized period of H-1B status.
+The H-1B employer is liable for the reasonable costs of the H-1B worker’s return transportation to his or her home country or last country of residence, if the employer terminates the H-1B worker’s employment before the end of the authorized period of H-1B status.
 The employer is not responsible for the costs of the return transportation if the H-1B worker voluntarily resigns, or if the H-1B worker chooses to remain in the U.S., rather than return home.

 Once an individual has been counted against the H-1B cap, he or she would not be subject to it again if applying for the remaining portion of the allotted six years.